‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 Trump, however, approached the controversy with a “both sides” argument, similar to how he framed the 2017 killing of Heather Heyer at a counterprotest denouncing white supremacists in Charlottesville, Virginia.

 “The woman was shot.
-And I felt terribly about that, and I understand both sides of it,” Trump said on Tuesday.
+And I felt terribly about that, and I understand both sides of it,” Trump said of Good’s shooting on Tuesday.

-He then blamed “agitators” and “insurrectionists” among the anti-ICE protesters for creating a hostile situation.
+He then blamed “agitators” and “insurrectionists” among the anti-ICE protesters for creating a hostile environment.

 “Sometimes ICE is going to be too rough with somebody,” Trump said.
 “They deal with rough people.
 They’re going to make a mistake.
 Sometimes it can happen.”

-He expressed sympathy for Good’s family, explaining that he had recently learned her father was one of his supporters.
+Still, he expressed sympathy for Good’s family, explaining that he had recently learned her father was one of his supporters.

 “He was all for Trump, loved Trump, and it’s terrible.
 I was told that a lot of people, they said, ‘Oh, he loves you,'” Trump said.